 A compliment is an easy way into the affections (being liked) of an American.
 When I worked in retail (working in a store) in college, noticing something nice about our customers was a sure way (definite way) to connect with them and get a conversation going.
 From my experience, nine times out of ten, your conversation partner will say thank you, and return a compliment.

 Do You Like XYZ?

 When in doubt as to what to say, turn the question around and ask the other person what they like.
 People love talking about themselves!

 What do you think about these English conversation starters?
-I’d love to hear about it!
+We’d love to hear about it!
 Share with us in the comments!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and great person to have a chat with!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and uses these English conversation starters regularly!